Do viruses, bacteria and molds cause cancer?

 Some of the best characterized carcinogenic toxins are derived from fungi (molds) that affect food.
 The aflatoxins, produced by Aspergillus species that affect dry fruits and cereals preserved with humidity, are especially dangerous.
 And be careful because milk, meat and eggs can also be contaminated with aflatoxins if the animals that produce them have been fed with feed affected by fungi.

-It is not to be joked about.
+It is not to be joked regarding.
 It is estimated that 28% of all liver cancers in the world are related to exposure to mold-contaminated food.
 And what is not known… Because the reality is that the number of toxins is immense and their impact on human health is relatively little known and studied.

 Helicobacter pylori and other carcinogenic bacteria